zencart/documentation/Overview/main/introduction.md

 The site is organized into a number of Manuals.

-THe currently available Manuals are :-
+The currently available Manuals are :-

 [Contributing to Zen Cart](/Contributing/main)